Tine-m/docker-ci-intro/deck/DockerWebApp.md

 ### Run Docker image in container

-5) Once you have a docker image, you can run it using the docker run command like so:
+5\) Once you have a docker image, you can run it using the docker run command:

 ```docker
 docker run \-p 8080:8080 springboot-docker-demo
 ```

 With the \-p option, we expose the container's 8080 port to the host's 8080\.
-(The host value is first.)
+(The host value is first).

 By default, when you run a container using the docker run command, it does not publish any of its ports to the outside world.
 To make a port available to services outside Docker or to Docker containers that are not connected to the container’s network, use the \--publish or \-p flag.

-Running the docker image in the background, in detached mode.
-You can use the \-d option in the docker run command to run the container in the background:
+6\) To run the docker container in the background (detached mode), use the \-d option in the docker run command:

 ```docker
 docker run \-d \-p 8080:8080 springboot-docker-demo